If you need to search through hundreds of emails to find something in Outlook, the search feature can be a lifesaver.

-Outlook Advanced Search function is designed to find buried emails using combination criteria.
+Outlook Advanced Search & Find function is designed to find buried emails using a combination of inputs.

 Searching specific emails from the list of numerous emails, primarily searching using the subject, or sender email address, which results in multiple emails, still causes trouble to find the desired email.